jumroon/capstone-project/README.md

 -`PUT /tables/:table_id/seat/`: update reservation Id for the table so that the table will be occupied, `"data": {"reservation_id": "<reservation-id>"}`

--`DELETE /tables/:table_id/seat`: delete the reservation Id that is associated with a particular table, freeing up this table for new guests, `"table_id": "<table-id>"`
+-`DELETE /tables/:table_id/seat`: delete the reservation Id that is associated with a particular table, freeing up this table for new guests

 **NOTE**